sj0m/GearsMap/README.md

 Use Cases

-Monitor system load on older devices
+Monitor system load on older or low-resource devices

 Lightweight alternative to tools like htop

-Integrate with custom Linux terminals or minimal setups
+Integration with minimal or custom Linux terminals